What is a Crime of Moral Turpitude?

 If you are deported, you can potentially be barred from entering the United States again for as few as five or as many as 20 years.
 In some cases, an individual may be deemed inadmissible to the United States.
 Usually, this is the case for individuals who are convicted of crimes of moral turpitude.

 Work with a Miami Criminal Defense Attorney

-If you have been charged with any type of criminal offense, it is important that you work with an experienced criminal defense attorney to defend your case.
-Working with the right attorney can mean the difference between having your charge lowered or dismissed and being convicted and having to face a possible deportation.
-To learn more, contact our team of Miami criminal defense attorneys at Ratzan & Faccidomo, LLC today to schedule your initial legal consultation with us.
+If you have been charged with any type of criminal offense, it is important that you work with an experienced criminal defense lawyer to defend your case.
+Working with the right lawyer can mean the difference between having your charge lowered or dismissed and being convicted and having to face a possible deportation.
+To learn more, contact our team of Miami criminal defense lawyers at Ratzan & Faccidomo, LLC today to schedule your initial legal consultation with us.
 Do not wait to make the call – be proactive and start working on your case’s defense with a member of our firm today.